Idan-Neeman/Crypto-Payments-Woo/README.md

 2. Install "Crypto Payments Woo" wordpress plugin just like any other Wordpress plugin.
 3. Activate.
 4. Download and install on your computer Electrum wallet program (Bitcoin - https://electrum.org | FairCoin - https://faircoin.co/download)
-5. Run and setup your wallet.
+5. Run and setup your wallet, choose legacy (p2pkh) as script type.
 For each Electrum please do the following actions:
 6. Click on View->Show Console
 7. Click on "Console" tab and run this command (to extend the size of wallet's gap limit): wallet.storage.put('gap_limit',1000)
 8. Grab your wallet's Master Public Key by navigating to: